 An article in the Guardian last weekend by psychologist Kari Leibowitz gave me a little ray of sunshine to my melancholy outlook of last week.
 It set something of a challenge – how to embrace winter with a positive mindset.
 She says that if you can do that, you’ll have a significantly better time of it than entering into this phase with a sense of impending gloom.

 She has just published her research on the community that live in Tromsø, the the Norwegian city situated 200 miles north of the Arctic Circle.
 There, at that latitude, from mid-November to mid-January, the sun will never rise above the horizon.
 And yet, the people living there positively embrace the long winter months and all the opportunities the season brings.

 Think Like a Norwegian

-I most definitely do not want to be miserable for the next 6 months, so my challenge is to list all the positive things I can take from lock-down AND the things I like about winter and use those lists to build a positive mindset for the months ahead.
+I most definitely do not want to be miserable for the next 6 months, so my challenge is to list all the positive things that I like about winter and use those lists to build a positive mindset for the months ahead.

 What to love about winter

 - The prospect of wild, exciting weather

 - That feeling once you’ve been out in the wind and rain, had a shower, dried off and finally get a cup of tea

 - Really bright stars and crisp, cold nights

 - Christmas carols